RenneLab/hybkit/docs/source/specification.rst

     Each line in a hyb file (a hyb "record") contains information about an RNA sequence read identified as a chimera by an RNA hybridization analysis.
-    Each line contains 15 or 16 columns separated by tab characters ("\\\\t") and provides information on each of the two aligned segements identified within the sequence read.
+    Each line contains 15 or 16 columns separated by tab characters ("\\\\t") and provides information on each of the two aligned segments identified within the sequence read.
     The columns are described as follows by [Travis2014]_:

         | Column 1, unique sequence identifier.